jtrangel/obsidian-notes/Databricks Associate DE exam V3/Databricks Lakehouse Platform.md

 	<br />
 3. Compare and contrast silver and gold tables, which workloads will use a bronze table as a source, which workloads will use a gold table as a source. [[1](https://docs.databricks.com/en/lakehouse/medallion.html#silver)]
 	- Bronze = raw data.
 Also known as **Information**
-	- Silver = enrich tables via validation and dedup
+	- Silver = enrich tables via validation and dedup.
+Can also join columns/tables together for better info.
 	- Gold = business level aggregates that were refined from silver.
 Also known as **Knowledge**
 	<br />
 4. Identify elements of the Databricks Platform Architecture, such as what is located in the data plane versus the control plane and what resides in the customer’s cloud account. [[1](https://docs.databricks.com/en/getting-started/overview.html)]
-	- Control plane - backend of Databricks consisting of Notebooks, workspace config, clusters
+	- Control plane - backend of Databricks consisting of Notebooks, workspace config, clusters, web GUI, VM management
-	- Data plane - where data is processed (i.e. EC2, Azure/GCP VMs) and stored (i.e. S3, Azure Blob)
+	- Data plane - where data is processed (i.e. EC2, Azure/GCP VMs) and stored (i.e. S3, Azure Blob), VMs
 	<br />
 5. Differentiate between all-purpose clusters and jobs clusters. [[1](https://docs.databricks.com/en/clusters/index.html)]
 	- All purpose clusters - Continuously running, best for dev sessions